 Almost everyone is aware that 666 is associated with the Devil from Christian theology, but not many people know the number's dense history.
 Society gets its fear of the number from the Bible, specifically in the book of Revelation, chapter 13, verses 16-18.
 It reads:

 Also it causes all, both small and great, both rich and poor, both free and slave, to be marked on the right hand or the forehead, so that no one can buy or sell who does not have the mark, that is, the name of the beast or the number of its name.
 This calls for wisdom: let anyone with understanding calculate the number of the beast, for it is the number of a person.
 Its number is six hundred sixty-six.

 The author of Revelations, John, used a puzzle called gematria, in which numbers are used to represent letters.
 If you translate Nero's name into a numerical value, you get 666.
-Coincidence?
-You be the judge.
-Here's a long list of other Biblical names and phrases translated into numbers using this method.
+Here is a long list of other biblical names and phrases translated into numbers using this method.

-It's possible 666 represents not just one man, but the entire Roman Empire.
+The number 666 may represent not just one man, but the entire Roman Empire.
 When John wrote Revelation, he may have used 666 to mock the oppressive power of Rome.
-Sure, Nero was evil, but not any more so than the Roman establishment, which claimed divine authority with no mandate.
-It was a hedonistic pagan empire at odds with many Christian beliefs.
+While many consider Nero to be evil, he was likely no more evil than the Roman establishment, which claimed divine authority with no mandate.
+By all accounts, it was a hedonistic pagan empire at odds with many Christian beliefs.

 One of the first references to 666 in the Bible comes in 1 Kings, where it's written, "Now the weight of gold that came to Solomon in one year was six hundred threescore and six talents of gold."

 After associating the Number of the Beast with currency, the Bible goes on to associate gold with a number of nefarious or immoral things, such as idolatry and hubris.
 As per this theory, money is the physical manifestation of the Number of the Beast, and is therefore the Mark of the Beast.